cran/kgrams/README.md

 issue](https://github.com/vgherard/kgrams/issues) on the GitHub repository of `kgrams`.
 A vignette is available on the website, illustrating the process of building language models in-depth.

-## Development

-This project is in an early developmental stage, thorough tests of the algorithms and unit tests still need to be implemented, many computations leave some room for optimization, the API may change, *etc.*.
-If you feel like contributing to `kgrams`, here’s is some useful information.

-Development of `kgrams` takes place on its [GitHub repository](https://github.com/vgherard/kgrams/).
-If you find a bug, please let me know by [opening an issue](https://github.com/vgherard/kgrams/issues), and if you have any ideas or proposals for improvement, please feel welcome to [send a pull request](https://github.com/vgherard/kgrams/pulls), or simply an e-mail at <vgherard@sissa.it>.